cschen1205/cs-mel-spectrogram/README.md

 # cs-mel-spectrogram

 Convert audio file to melgram (that is, me-spectrogram) in .NET

+Note that this is a x64 build, therefore your .NET project must be also x64 build.

 # Install